husarion/panther_ros/panther_localization/README.md

 #### Service Servers

 - `localization/set_pose` [*robot_localization/srv/SetPose*]: upon request, users can manually set the robot's position and speed.
 This is useful for resetting positions, e.g. during tests.
-- `odometry/filtered/global`[*nav_msgs/msg/Odometry*]: contains information about the position and velocities in relation to the initial position and orientation based on geographic  ENU convention (x-east, y-north, z-up). [*nav_msgs/Odometry*]: robot odometry calculated from wheels.

 #### Parameters

-A detailed explanation of the parameters described there can be found in the robot localization package documentation for the [state_estimation_nodes](http://docs.ros.org/en/noetic/api/robot_localization/html/state_estimation_nodes.html).
+A detailed explanation of the parameters can be found in the robot localization package documentation for [state_estimation_nodes](http://docs.ros.org/en/api/robot_localization/html/state_estimation_nodes.html).

 ### navsat_transform